ml644/MiniProject/README.md

 ## **Changelog**
 * Maximiliano Lozada - Readme.md, Explanation/Examples for usage use on Vi, Tutorials and Extras
-* Hyun June Lee -
+* Hyun June Lee - Git commands and Terminology.md